-- 7a Are appropriate to the scale and character of Watlington and the WNDP area - 7b Provide new small-scale workshops and accommodation for small and medium sized businesses including start-ups, appropriate to the location within the WNDP area.
+- (a) Are appropriate to the scale and character of Watlington and the WNDP area - (b) Provide new small-scale workshops and accommodation for small and medium sized businesses including start-ups, appropriate to the location within the WNDP area. - (c) Includes small scale businesses for local growers and secondary food producers.